 HYSS generates more solar heat during the summer months than what’s consumed in the house in the period.
-When the hot water tank is fully warmed by the sun, excess heat is being dumped in the energy storage (usually in a bore hole or ground loop).
+When the hot water tank is fully warmed by the sun, excess heat is being dumped in the energy storage (usually in a borehole or ground loop).
 By using continuous recharging from solar energy, Free Energy has initiated a collaboration with ASES (Active Solar Energy Storage) which has developed a patented method for storage of thermal energy.
-ASES is the most energy efficient way of seasonal storage of solar heat and is constructed under the building's base plate for new buildings.
+ASES is the most energy efficient way of seasonal storage of solar heat and is constructed under the building's concrete slab for new buildings.
 The excess heat in the summer, and otherwise throughout the year, are stored in ASES geothermal storage for later use and mostly during the winter months.
 HYSS in combination with ASES heat storage provides a remarkable low energy consumption and an unmatched annual efficiency, SCOP Combi*, of up to 8!

 * SCOP Combi specifies annual efficiency for heating and hot water.

 HYSS utilize solar energy to the maximum.
 The solar heat is primarily used for direct heating of the storage tank.
 This will save operating time for the heat pump and reduce the heat output from the borehole or ground loop.

 Even at low temperatures solar heat is being utilized to increase water temperature thus significantly improving the heat pump efficiency.
 Solar collectors in HYSS is being utilized far more hours per year than conventional solar heating systems and increases the efficiency even at low temperatures in the solar circuit.
 HYSS can also with great advantage, utilize solar energy (solar cells) to run fluid pumps, compressor and other electricity-driven components in the system.
 It is far more easy to achieve a zero-energy or plus-energy house since the amount of energy are less to handle.